PoisotLab/Omnomnomivores/README.md

 ### Test 5: Lets try scaling of 1/80*3

-Since this is the scaling factor used lets give it a try...
+Since this (1/80*3) is the scaling factor used lets give it a try...

 !['correct scaling param'](figures/diagnostics_correct_scaling.png)

-So the abundance numbers 'match' those from T&G script for what thats worth...
+So the interaction strength numbers 'match' those from T&G script for what thats worth...

 ### Test 6: Set all initial abundances for same time